jronallo/iiif-image/readme.md

 Tests are written using tape.

 ### TODO
-- Add batch image processing with the profile and directory options
 - Error handling.
 - Test output image is the correct dimensions.
 - Add extractor for TIF and JPEG images that only uses sharp.
 Could be convenient but is this a use case anyone has?